OpenNebula/addon-oracle-cloud-infrastructure/README.md

 ## Description

-[Oracle Cloud Infrastructure](https://www.oracle.com/cloud/) (OCI) is an IaaS that delivers on-premises, high-performance computing power to run cloud native and enterprise company’s IT workloads.
+[Oracle Cloud Infrastructure](https://www.oracle.com/cloud/) (OCI) is Oracle's cloud offering providing servers, storage, network, applications and services through a global network of Oracle managed data centers to run cloud native and enterprise company’s IT workloads.
 OCI provides real-time elasticity for enterprise applications by combining Oracle's autonomous services, integrated security, and serverless compute.
-Available for public cloud.

 This cloud bursting driver helps the user combine local resources of their private cloud with resources from OCI.
 It allows deploying Virtual Machines seamlessly on OCI.